An insightful post found at:

 3 Things They Don’t Teach in School that We All Pay Dearly For

-1. Personal management: how to get things done and know what the right things are to get done
+The 3 things are:- Personal management: how to get things done and know what the right things are to get done

-2. Career management
+- Career management

-3. Leadership
+- Leadership

 There are good seminars and courses and training workshops on each of these areas for those in the workforce, especially if you work at a large corporation.
 The leadership teaching that is out there is often pretty good, because it emphasizes that leadership is about building people up just as much as making things happen.
 But even that is less effective without a broad set of foundational knowledge already in place that you can relate it to.
 If you start learning about leadership, for example, at 28, when you are put in a leadership position in your organization, you are still 14 years behind where you could have been (or 20 years behind).
 This makes the journey that much harder.
 Same with learning how to manage your career and manage yourself, even if you encounter the need to learn these much earlier (toward the end of college or shortly after).